kanakx/ems-api-monolith/README.md

 - **Unified Architecture**: Combines all functionalities of the EMS into a single application for simplicity and ease of deployment.
 - **User Authentication and Authorization**: Integrated user authentication system using JWT tokens.
 - **Data Management**: In-built data service for handling storage, processing, and retrieval of business data.
-- **Frontend Interface**: A built-in user interface for event browsing, registration, and administration using React.

 ## Frontend